Why Credibility Matters for Freelance Writers

 It may seem counterproductive to only write in one specific industry, but picking a niche is essential to boosting your credibility as a freelance writer.

-Not only does it position you as an industry expert, it also opens you up to new tier of clients; the ones that are willing to pay the big bucks for content from an expert.
+Not only does it position you as an industry expert, but it also opens you up to a new tier of clients; the ones that are willing to pay the big bucks for content from an expert.